mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 ShardedClusters.
 Make sure you use PersistentVolumes and try a few updates to the custom objects (like updating the mongod version).

-## Merge release branch to Master
+## Get the release PR approved and merge the branch to Master

-If everything is going well up to this point, merge your pull request into the master branch.
-If there have been changes to master since beginning QA, consider performing further QA after merging.
+Ask someone from the team to approve the PR.

+Merge the release branch to master

 ## Tag the commit for release